Xuyun: Early life

-Fu Kuo also had previously explored Buddhism and had the same aspiration as Xuyun, so they amicably traveled the Path together.
-In his nineteenth year, accompanied by Fu Kuo, he started the journey to Gu Shan (Drum Mountain) in Fuzhou to leave home.
-Before leaving, he wrote the "Song of the Skinbag" which he left behind for his two wives.
+Fu Guo also had previously explored Buddhism and had the same aspirations as Xuyun, so they "amicably traveled the Path together."
+When Xuyun was nineteen years old, he began the journey to Gu Shan (Drum Mountain) in Fuzhou, accompanied by Fu Guo.
+Before leaving, he wrote the "Song of the SkinBag" which he left behind for his two wives.

-It was at Gu Shan monastery that his head was shaved and he received ordination as a monk.
+At Gu Shan monastery, Xuyun had his head shaved and received ordination as a monk.
 When his father sent agents to find him, Xuyun concealed himself in a grotto behind the monastery, where he lived in solitude for three years.
 At the age of twenty-five, Xuyun learned that his father had died, and his stepmother and two wives had entered the monastic life.

-During his years as a hermit, Xuyun made some of his most profound discoveries.
-He visited the old master Yung Ching, who encouraged him to abandon his extreme asceticism in favor of temperance.
-He instructed the young monk in the sutras and told him to be mindful of the Hua Tou, "Who is dragging this corpse of mine?"
-In his thirty-sixth year, with the encouragement of Yung Ching, Xuyun went on a seven-year pilgrimage to Mount Putuo off the coast of Ningbo, a place regarded by Buddhists as the bodhimaṇḍa of Avalokiteśvara.
-He went on to visit the Temple of King Ashoka and various Chan holy places.